InTEGr8or/roo-conf/README.md

 ## Purpose

-This package provides a command-line utility (`roo-conf`) that copies specific configuration and prompt files from the installed package to a `.roo` directory within the current working directory of a Git repository.
+This package provides a command-line utility (`roo-conf`) that copies specific configuration and prompt files from either the installed package or a configured remote Git repository to a `.roo` directory within the current working directory of a Git repository.
 This allows for easy deployment and management of Roo Code configurations across different projects.

 ## Installation